 Section 16(a) of the Exchange Act requires our executive officers, directors, and persons who own more than 10% of a registered class of securities to file initial reports of ownership of our stock and reports of changes in such ownership with the SEC.
-To our knowledge, all required filings pursuant to Section 16(a) were timely made during fiscal year 2023 except for the filings identified below:
+To our knowledge, all required filings pursuant to Section 16(a) were timely made during fiscal year 2024.